Lee Tamahori

 Warren Lee Tamahori (/ˌtɑːməˈhɔːri/; 22 April 1950 – 7 November 2025) was a New Zealand film director.
 His feature directorial debut, Once Were Warriors (1994), was a widespread critical and commercial success.
 It is considered one of the greatest New Zealand films ever made.

-Subsequently, he directed a variety of works both in his native country and in Hollywood, including the survival drama The Edge (1997), the Alex Cross thriller Along Came a Spider (2001), the James Bond film Die Another Day (2002), the political biopic The Devil's Double (2011), and the period drama Mahana (2016).
+Subsequently, he directed a variety of works both in his native country and in Hollywood, including the neo-noir Mulholland Falls (1996), the survival drama The Edge (1997), the Alex Cross thriller Along Came a Spider (2001), the James Bond film Die Another Day (2002), the political biopic The Devil's Double (2011), and the period dramas Mahana (2016) and The Convert (2023).

-He won the New Zealand Film Award for Best Director for Once Were Warriors, with a second nomination for Mahana.
+He won the New Zealand Film Award for Best Director for Once Were Warriors, with a second nomination for Mahana, and another win for The Convert.

 Early life

 Tamahori was born in Wellington on 22 April 1950, the son of Piripi and Patricia Tamahori.
 He was of Māori ancestry on his father's side and British on his mother's.
 He grew up in Tawa, a northern suburb of Wellington, where he was educated at Tawa School and Tawa College.
 He began his career as a commercial artist and photographer.